ltetraul/projects/README.md

 I designed a ticketing system application and ran usability testing for it for an HCI class: https://github.com/ltetraul/projects/blob/main/TicketPicket.pdf

 This is another database I created that contains NBA player information: https://github.com/ltetraul/projects/tree/main/NBAdb

+For my capstone, I developed a simple web application for my dad's renovation business.
+I started by cleaning up all the homeowner data that he has stored over the years and analyizing it.
+I then gathered my insights and displayed them on a website that also contains an interactive map that shows all of the houses he has renovated on a map: https://github.com/ltetraul/projects/tree/main/capstone